 The First Patriarch of Zen Buddhism is Mahakasyapa.

 In regards to Mahakasyapa, we all know the gong-an (a study case used in Zen practice) of the ‘Flower Sermon’, an assembly at Vulture Peak where Shakyamuni Buddha silently held up a white flower and just admired it in his hand.
-The Buddha had expounded teachings to millions of humans and devas, however this time he did not open his mouth to speak a word.
-There was no realization, only Mahakasyapa broke into a faint smile, and the Buddha affirmed this by saying:
+The Buddha expounds teachings to millions of humans and devas, however this time he does not open his mouth to speak a word.
+There was no realization, only Mahakasyapa breaks into a faint smile, and then Shakyamuni Buddha affirmed him by saying:

-“The true Dharma eye of mine which thoroughly sees the hidden truth in all; this great enlightenment state is the inconceivable Buddha mind of nirvana–this I entrust to you.”
+“The true Dharma eye of mine which thoroughly sees the hidden truth in all; this great enlightenment state is the indescribable Buddha mind of nirvana–this I entrust to you.”

 This is the gong-an of the Zen School, a gong-an for all eternity–‘the Flower Sermon’, lies in its unspoken meaning as all is understood, and no words

 That is only for both Mahakasyapa and Shakyamuni Buddha to know.
 This is the attainment state of Tathagata.